Guide To the Best Art Museums in Spain

 One of the best day trips from Barcelona is a visit to the Dalì Theater and Museum, or Teatro-Museo Dalí, in Dalì's birthplace of Figueres Spain.
 The pink museum is billed as the world's largest Surrealist object.
 It's a work of art itself.

-With over 1500 pieces of art, the Dalì Theater and Museum has the largest collection of works by Salvador Dalí, with works spanning his entire career.
+With over 1500 pieces of art, the Dalì Theater and Museum has the largest collection of works by the trailblazing Salvador Dalí, with pieces spanning his entire career.
 It's nothing if not fun and weird, with its double images and optical illusions.

 Built between 1961-74, Dalì helped design the eccentric museum himself.
 He said "I want my museum to be a single block, a labyrinth, a great surrealist object.
 It will be a totally theatrical museum.
 The people who come to see it will leave with the sensation of having had a theatrical dream."